ZeeSpire/zss-afk-site/_posts/en/2023-06-09-top-things-to-do-in-athena.markdown

 Being a trip planned shortly before, we did not find many accommodation options.
 We chose to stay at [The Social Athens Hotel, a member of Radisson Individuals](https://www.booking.com/hotel/gr/the-social-athens-a-member-of-radisson-indi.en-gb.html?aid=7913345&amp;no_rooms=1&amp;group_adults=2){:target="_blank" rel="nofollow"}, with which we were very satisfied, and we have nothing but praise for this hotel.
 All the employees were smiling, we received bottled water every day, we got a more spacious room than we had booked, and the toiletries were from Apivita, the beloved Greek brand.
 And it was a good deal, as it didn't cost much either.

-Here are three more spectacular hotel options in Athens:
+Here are five more spectacular hotel options in Athens:
 - [Asomaton](https://www.booking.com/hotel/gr/asomaton.en-gb.html?aid=7913345&amp;no_rooms=1&amp;group_adults=2){:target="_blank" rel="nofollow"}
 - [The Modernist Athens](https://www.booking.com/hotel/gr/the-modernist-athens.en-gb.html?aid=7913345&amp;no_rooms=1&amp;group_adults=2){:target="_blank" rel="nofollow"}
 - [Hotel Grande Bretagne, a Luxury Collection Hotel, Athens](https://www.booking.com/hotel/gr/grandbretagneathens.en-gb.html?aid=7913345&amp;no_rooms=1&amp;group_adults=2){:target="_blank" rel="nofollow"}